gwtproject/gwt-site/src/main/markdown/usingintellij.md

 <div class="screenshot"><a href="images/import-into-intellij.png"><img src="images/import-into-intellij.png" alt="Screenshot" width="42%"/></a></div>

-Press `crate`.
+Press `Create`.
 The import process starts and after a few seconds, the project window appears:

 <div class="screenshot"><a href="images/intellij-project.png"><img src="images/intellij-project.png" alt="Screenshot" width="42%"/></a></div>

 ## Run locally in Super Dev Mode<a id="running"></a>

-To improve the development experience, you can set up to run configurations, one for the code server and another for the server.
+To improve the development experience, you can set up two run configurations, one for the code server and another for the server.

 ### Code Server Run Configuration

-Press `edit configuration`, a popup appears.
+Press `Edit configuration`, a popup appears.
 Now press `+` and select `Maven`.

-Enter `gwt:codeserver -pl mywebapp-client -am` in the field under run:
+Enter `gwt:codeserver -pl mywebapp-client -am` in the field under `Run`:

 <div class="screenshot"><a href="images/intellij-run-code-server.png"><img src="images/intellij-run-code-server.png" alt="Screenshot" width="42%"/></a></div>

-Now, you have a run configuration, that starts the code server.
+Now you have a run configuration, that starts the code server.

+Note: When running the code server from the command line, you need to run `gwt:codeserver -pl *-client -am`.
-Note: you have to use the module name instead of '*'.
+This will not work inside a running configuration.
+Here you have to use the module name instead of '*'.
+Inside a run configuration, the command line looks like that: `gwt:codeserver -pl mywebapp-client -am`.

 ### Server Run Configuration

-Press `edit configuration`, a popup appears.
+Press `Edit configuration`, a popup appears.
 Now press `+` and select `Maven`.

 Enter `mvn jetty:run -pl *-server -am -Denv=dev` in the field under run: